EU pay transparency directive: The 2026 deadline reshaping HR across Europe

 How Zalaris can support your journey

-Zalaris supports organisations across Europe to simplify compliance and build lasting transparency.
+Zalaris supports organisations across Europe in preparing for the Directive by strengthening the job architecture, data foundations, governance structures and system capabilities needed for EU-wide transparency.
 Through a Pay Transparency Readiness Assessment, our experts:

 Whether you employ 300 or 30,000 people across Europe, Zalaris helps turn regulatory complexity into a clear, actionable roadmap.